Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

 \subsection{Definition of powder catchment efficiency}

-The instantaneous powder catchment efficiency $\eta_{m}$ is defined as the ratio between the deposition mass rate $\dot{m}_{dep}$, i.e. the increase of the deposit mass in a given time interval, and the total mass flow rate $\dot{m}_{tot}$ of the metallic powder which gets delivered during the deposition, including the powder loss rate $\dot{m}_{lost}$:
+The powder catchment efficiency $\eta_{m}$ is defined as the ratio between the deposition mass rate $\dot{m}_{dep}$, i.e. the increase of the deposit mass in a given time interval, and the total mass flow rate $\dot{m}_{tot}$ of the metallic powder which gets delivered during the deposition: